 The world of equity lending can seem confusing at first.
 What’s the difference between fixed and variable rates?
 What does LTV mean?
 How is a home equity line of credit different from a home equity loan?
-But once you understand the terminology and basics, it becomes easy to see how a home equity loan can help you reach your goals.
-Learn more about the different types of home equity loans below.

 What does loan-to-value ratio (LTV) mean?